-It's one of the simplest and most effective ways of creating a winning smile.
+It’s one of the simplest and most effective ways of creating a winning smile.
 Veneers are thin, customized, shells that fit over the front of your teeth.
 This is a very common procedure that can be performed on patients of any age.
-They're most effective for creating whiter teeth, as well as correcting ones that are chipped, stained, crooked or broken.
-In some cases, veneers can be applied in two office appointments, depending upon what type of equipment your dentist has available.
+They’re most effective for creating whiter teeth, as well as correcting ones that are chipped, stained, crooked or broken.
+In some cases, porcelain veneers applied can be in two office appointments, depending upon what type of equipment your dentist has available.
 Ever wonder how veneers are made and applied?
-We'll take you through a step by step process.
+We’ll take you through a step-by-step process.

 - First, your dentist will evaluate your teeth.
 Dental veneers aren’t for everyone.
 Your dentist is the best resource for determining the extent of the benefits you’ll receive from this procedure.
 Once dental veneers are placed, they cannot be removed.
 It’s important to communicate your desires and expectations to your dentist.

 - Second, your tooth will be shaped to make room for the veneer.
 Your dentist will remove a small amount of enamel from the front of your tooth.
-While the amount may vary, in general it is 1.5 mm (roughly 1/16 of an inch).
-Your dentist will also remove any evidence of decay and carefully shape the tooth to correct any chips or gaps.
+While the amount may vary, in general, it is 1.5 mm (roughly 1/16 of an inch).
+Your dentist will also remove any evidence of decay and carefully shape the teeth to correct any chips or gaps.

 - Fifth, the veneers will be created.
 Some dental practices have access to equipment that enables them to create veneers in-house, meaning it doesn’t have to be sent to a dental lab to be processed.
 If lab services are needed, it may take up to two weeks for the final veneers to be completed.
 In the meantime, the dentist will place a temporary covering over the teeth to protect them.